manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

+- _More than 14 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
+Focus in recent years on _engineering leadership_ and _driving organizational growth_.

 - Recently established the Data org within Platform engineering department.
 Grew a team of 6 to an org of ~20 engineers across 3 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.

 - Fueled rapid growth of multiple teams by formulating strategies and processes around hiring.
 Developed successful cross-departmental collaborations to _scale multiple software teams_ across engineering department.
-As part of _deparment leadership_ instituted frameworks to maintain high bar and _streamline growth_.
+As part of _department leadership_ instituted frameworks and best practices to maintain high bar and _streamline rapid growth_ across multiple teams.
 Experienced in hiring and mentoring engineers, _identifying and developing leaders_.
 Trained in management methodologies from UC Berkeley Center for Executive Education.

-- _More than 14 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
-Focus in recent years on _engineering leadership_ and _driving organizational growth_.

-- _Successful collaborations_ with users, executives, product management, services and support, etc. Gathered requirements, identified new product opportunities, managed backlogs and road-maps. _Drove adoption_ across multiple releases.
+- Excellent communication skills. _Successful collaborations_ with with cross-functional stakeholders including users, executives, product management, services and support, etc. Gathered requirements, identified new product opportunities, managed backlogs and road-maps. _Drove adoption_ across multiple releases.
 Proven track record in delivering projects that involved learning new technologies.

+- Skilled in Agile methodologies, measuring and improving engineering productivity.

 - Bootstrapped multiple projects from ideation to product.
 Determined scope and drove road-map with stakeholders, including customers. _Built, managed and grew multiple teams_ that consistently delivered on committed milestones.
 Instilled software engineering best practices.